 When your fans can get that loud (and probably even louder), you want to make sure the sound quality in your arena is perfect.

-Chicago Flyhouse installed nearly 88,000 square feet of acoustic lapendary panels on the ceiling of the arena that is made up of 2,100 tons of steel.
+Chicago Flyhouse installed nearly 88,000 square feet of an acoustical baffle system on the ceiling of the arena that is made up of 2,100 tons of steel.
 The CMA Acoustical Baffles used for the project were 2” thick with a 1.5# density.
 Flyhouse custom-engineered brackets were fabricated in the shop to connect the baffles to the ceiling trusses and beams.

 Routinely acoustical baffling panels are fully assembled, and shipped directly to an installation location, this project required panels to be assembled on-site due to the panels overall size not being standard.